 When we got here, the visibility was quite low due to it being almost dark and the fact that the rains had caused a bit of mist on the hills.
 But, despite this, I still think the photos came out amazing.

 The best time to visit would be at sunrise when the lighting is softest!

 Read more: the best tea gardens in Munnar

 9. Spot a Nilgiri Tahr at Eravikulam National Park

 If you’re looking to visit one of the many wildlife parks in the area, Eravikulam is a great choice.
 It’s one of the oldest national parks in Kerala.

 Not only does the park provide breathtaking views, including the highest peak of Anamudi, you get the chance to spot a Nilgiri Tahr deer as well!

-Eravikulam used to be a game reserve during the British Era, so many people from all over the world came here to hunt the deer and other animals.
+Eravikulam used to be a game reserve during the British Era, so many people from all over the world came here to hunt deer and other animals.

 But, now the park has been set up to protect them and they are proud to have the largest Nilgiri Tahr population in the world!

-You will have to buy a permit to enter the park and you’ll walking for just a few kilometres on solid concrete to spot one.
+You will have to buy a permit to enter the park and you’ll be walking for just a few kilometres on solid concrete to spot one.
 But, it’s worth it for the views even if you don’t get to see a deer!
-My top tips would be to leave as early as possible.
+My top tip would be to leave as early as possible.